PiotrPlotast/PiotrPlotast/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=piotrplotast" alt="piotrplotast" /></a> </p>

+Hello, my name is Piotr.
+I'm 19 years old, but my passion for computers and programming has been growing since my childhood.
+Everyday I am learning new things that I need to become a successful developer.
+My goal in 2025 is to get first job in tech, so if you have any offer or know anyone that may have one, please share it with me.

-- 🔭 I’m currently working on [Frontend Mentor projects](https://www.frontendmentor.io/profile/PiotrPlotast), React Apps
+- 🔭 I’m currently working on [Frontend Mentor projects](https://www.frontendmentor.io/profile/PiotrPlotast), Making Full-Stack Apps.

 - 🌱 I’m currently learning **React, Node.Js, UI/UX**